spree/spree/guides/content/developer/deployment/deployment_tips.markdown

 ## Overview

-This guide is intended to provide some generally useful hints and tips\
-for troubleshooting standard deployment issues, including:
+This guide is intended to provide some generally useful hints and tips for troubleshooting standard deployment issues, including:

 * How static assets are served in production
-* Enabling & Configuringn SSL use within Spree
+* Enabling & Configuring SSL use within Spree
 * Email configuration
 * and more ...